Category 2 Typhoon Vamco to lash Philippine capital of Manila

-The typhoon was closing in on its second landfall on Wednesday afternoon Eastern time U.S., the storm already having crossed parts of Patnanongan and Polillo Islands in Quezon.
+The typhoon was closing in on its second landfall on Wednesday afternoon Eastern time, the storm already having crossed parts of Patnanongan and Polillo Islands in Quezon.
 The system was moving ashore in the General Nakar region of Quezon, about 40 to 50 miles northeast of Manila.

 At the time of landfall, it remained at “peak intensity,” with winds in the Category 2 range.
-PAGASA, or the Philippine Atmospheric, Geophysical and Astronomical Services Administration, hoisted a Signal 3 warning, on a one through five scale, for much of Luzon, including the Manila metropolitan area.
+The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA), hoisted a Signal 3 warning, on a 1 through 5 scale, for much of Luzon, including the Manila metropolitan area.
 Winds gusting between 75 and 105 mph were expected.

-“Heavy damage to high-risk structures” was forecast by PAGASA, indicating “increasing damage... to old, dilapidated residential structures and houses of light materials” was likely.
-Rice, corn, and banana plants were anticipated to be heavily damaged.
+“Heavy damage to high-risk structures” was forecast by PAGASA, indicating “increasing damage ... to old, dilapidated residential structures, and houses of light materials” was likely.
+Rice, corn and banana plants were anticipated to be heavily damaged.

 “Widespread disruption of electrical power and communication services” is also expected.